 Old-Fashioned Gingerbread Recipe

 During the holiday season, gingerbread is often reserved for the cookie plate.
 While we love us some classic Gingerbread Cookies, let us introduce you to this positively delicious Gingerbread Cake.
-It’s ultra moist, perfectly spiced with baking spices, molasses and brown sugar, and topped with a simple buttercream frosting.
+It’s ultra moist, perfectly spiced with baking spices, molasses, and brown sugar, and topped with a simple buttercream frosting.
+Lemon Curd is a New England tradition and freshly whipped cream would be amazing too.

 For kids, add festive sprinkles and candies, or you can even bake as cupcakes.
 For something a little less sweet, serve with a dollop of whipped cream or a scoop of your favorite ice cream.
 However you serve it, your friends and family are sure to love it.